babashka/bbin/templates/README.template.md

 *Note:* `bbin` will throw an error if conflicting options are provided, such as using both `--git/sha` and `--mvn/version` at the same time.

 If no `--git/tag` or `--git/sha` is provided, the latest tag from the Git repo will be used.
+If no tags exist, the latest SHA will be used.

 - `--as`
     - The name of the script to be saved in the `bbin bin` path